Adult Detention Center

 - Ministry visits from Clergy or Ministry Volunteers must be scheduled at one day prior to the actual requested visit time.

-- To schedule visits use the GTL link located on this page.
+- To schedule visits use the GTL link located on the Sheriff Department Corrections page.
 Visits may be scheduled more than one day in advance.

 - The scheduled visit date and time will be entered in the Inmate's Visitation Schedule.